davidfraser/sqlalchemy-orm-tutorial/README.md

 To start, run `pip install -r requirements.txt` (ideally from within a clean virtual environment).
 The code is in doctest format in `steps.txt`, and in plain python code in `blogapp.py`.
 If you run `try.py` it will give you a python interpreter with hacked `readline` support that allows you to follow one line at a time (press tab on a blank line to get the next line).

+This is currently Python 2-compatible, but only because of print() and except and doctests - it should be easily adjustable to Python 3.